 Stroud Community Agriculture starter farm

-A 4-acre market garden established under the umbrella of Stroud Community Agriculture (SCA).
-This allows new growers to develop their skills with the support of SCA.
+Now home to “Rosie and Nell’s Veg”, this is a 4-acre market garden established under the umbrella of Stroud Community Agriculture (SCA).
+It allows new growers to develop their skills with the support of SCA.
 There is a polytunnel and small greenhouse to assist with the growing of Mediterranean vegetables and raising seedlings.
-Kit Whitney has been a “starter farmer” at the site for three years.

 Designed by Christian Gruetzmacher, the Bee Observatory at Oakbrook Farm is a meeting place for humans and honey bees.
 The project aims to encourage individuals and groups to discover and develop their unique relationship with bees.
 There are three self-built observation hives on display plus a national hive with surprise observation features, too.